Codex xcix

 “In looking at this picture you will readily understand that the excitement of gliding experiments does not entirely cease with the breaking up of camp.
 In the photographic darkroom at home we pass moments of as thrilling interest as any in the field, when the image begins to appear on the plate and it is yet an open question whether we have a picture of a flying machine, or merely a patch of open sky.”
 5

-Later, back in Dayton, the brothers developed the glass-plate negative and found that Orville had focused at exactly the right spot, and Daniels triggered the shutter at exactly the right time, and they ended up not with “merely a patch of open sky” but one of the iconic images of the 20th century.
+Back home in Dayton the brothers developed the glass plate and found that Orville had focused at exactly the right spot, Daniels triggered the shutter at exactly the right time, and they ended up not with “merely a patch of open sky” but one of the iconic images of the 20th century.
+Here are several more photographs documenting their flights taken that day:

 original glass plate, click for larger image

-In the 1970s the Library of Congress re-photographed the negatives and archived them as 8 × 10 prints and these were published as a set of microfiches (kids, ask your parents or, perhaps, an old librarian) to commemorate the 75th anniversary of flight.6 Finally, in May 2001, the glass plate collection was digitized.7
+In the 1970s the Library of Congress re-photographed the negatives and archived them as 8 × 10 silver-gelatin prints.
+These were published in 1978 as a set of microfiches (kids, ask your parents or, perhaps, an old librarian) to commemorate the 75th anniversary of flight.6 Finally, in May 2001, the glass plate collection was digitized.7

-More recently, with the publication of the high-res digital files, a number of images with the damaged areas digitally reconstructed have appeared, such as this image from Wikipedia:
+More recently, with the publication of the high-res digital files, a number of images with the damaged areas digitally restored have appeared, such as this excellent example:

-There is, however, a second source for the image.
-After Orvilles death in 1948 the LOC cherry-picked what they considered the most important materials from the Wright estate, and the rest went to the Wright State University in Fairborn, Ohio.
-The WSU collection, now housed in the Special Collections and Archives of the Paul Laurence Dunbar Library, includes several hundred photographs.
-Among these are a number of early prints made from the glass plate.
-These are now the only versions of the intact, pre-flood, image:
+There is, however, another source of the iconic image.
+After the LOC cherry-picked what they considered the most important materials from the Brothers estate the rest, including thousands of photographic prints, stayed with the family until they donated the archives to the Wright State University in 1975.
+Among these photographs were a number of early silver-gelatin contact prints made from the glass plate.
+These are now the only remaining versions of the intact, pre-flood, image:

 1. McFarland, Marvin W., ed.
 The Papers of Wilbur and Orville Wright: Including the Chanute-Wright Letters and the Papers of Octave Chanute.
 New York: McGraw-Hill, 1953.
-McFarland is the authoritive text for the brothers papers.
-For a general biography see: Crouch, Tom.
+McFarland is the authoritive text for the brothers’ papers.
+The best general biography is: Crouch, Tom.
 The Bishop’s Boys.
 New York: W.W.
 Norton, 1989.
 For the specifics of their gliders and the Flier see Jakab, Peter L. Visions of a Flying Machine: The Wright Brothers and the Process of Invention.
 Washington and London: Smithsonian Institution, 1990.

-2. For the record the first trial covered 120 ft in 12 sec, for an average ground speed of 6.8 mph.
-This was followed by flights of 175 ft (13 s), 200 ft (15 s) and 852 ft (59 s).
+2. The first trial, with Orville piloting, covered 120 ft in 12 sec, for an average ground speed of 6.8 mph.
+This was followed by flights of 175 ft in 13s (Wilbur), 200 ft in 15s (Orville) and 852 ft in 59s (Wilbur).
 After the fourth flight the plane was tipped over by strong wind gusts and severely damaged.
-The Wrights packed up the plane and returned it to Dayton; it would never be flown again.
+The Wrights packed up the plane and returned it to Dayton – it would never be flown again.

 3. The Korona V 5×7" view camera was manufactured by the Gundlach Optical Company, Rochester, New York, and was fitted with a Turner-Reich brass mounted anastigmatic lens, serial #51760, manufactured May 14, 1895.
 The camera was purchased by the brothers in 1901 at a cost of 85.00 dollars.
 Years later, Orville gave the camera to his nephew Horace Wright, who donated the camera and equipment to Carillon Historical Park, Dayton.
 Ohio, in 1984.